Yanzhou-Jin/AML_Project/Labs/Practical 1.md

 | quantised | relu    | 8, 5   |     32    |
 | original  | relu    | 8, 5   |     32    |

-As shown in the table above, the linear layer is indeed quantified.
+As shown in the table above, the precision of quantised linear layer is different from the original version, indicating that it is indeed quantified.

 ## 7. Load your own pre-trained JSC network, and perform perform the quantisation using the command line interface.
 First, change the line 13 and 14 of configs/examples/jsc_toy_by_type_my.toml into following lines.